mmcken3/sidecar-demo/README.md

 # DogStatsD Sidecar Demo

-This is a super basic demo on the basics of setting up a DogStatsD Data Dog docker sidecar in go.
+This is a basic demo on the how to set up a DogStatsD Data Dog docker sidecar in go.
 We will walk through how the sidecar docker needs to be set up in compose and then how to configure the client in your go.